A-M-E-L-I-A/A-M-E-L-I-A/README.md

 The main things I am posting right now are of M3GAN/AMELIA !! :D (Pls talk to me if you're a M3GAN fan,, I need more friends that like her/the movies SOBS)

 # Added Atabook link!
+Add your Github/Atabook link in the 'Name' spot if you'd like to be mutuals! :3